tisfeng/Easydict/README_EN.md

 // xxx is the complete address of the request; for example, https://api.ohmygpt.com/azure/v1/chat/completions easydict://writeKeyValue?EZOpenAIEndPointKey=xxx

-//  xxx is set to default as gpt-3.5-turbo easydict://writeKeyValue?EZOpenAIModelKey=xxx
+//  xxx is set to default as gpt-3.5-turbo-1106 (currently the cheapest and most practical model) easydict://writeKeyValue?EZOpenAIModelKey=xxx
 ```